On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Introduction

-More specifically, our investigation is inspired by a series of papers by S. Nicaise et al., \cite{zbMATH06290947,zbMATH06418162,zbMATH06435646}.
 We will employ the theory of evolutionary equations as laid out in Section \ref{sec:A-Brief-Introduction}, see \cite{PDE_DeGruyter,PIC_2010:1889}, to analyse the structure of the degenerate eddy current problem.
 It will prove to be beneficial to embed the degenerate eddy current problem into an abstract class of degenerate parabolic systems in order to understand the mechanism of well-posedness more deeply.
 After a brief introduction, Section \ref{sec:A-Brief-Introduction}, into the theory of a problem class, which we will refer to as evolutionary equations or evo-systems, we shall investigate the mentioned abstract class of degenerate parabolic problems as a special case more closely in Section \ref{sec:A-Class-of}.

 The application to the degenerate eddy current problem is then given in the concluding Section \ref{sec:Application-to-a}.
 In particular, having reformulated and solved the degenerate eddy current type problem, we shall address the validity of the equations one started out with.
 It appears that this a posteriori justification of the original equation has not been addressed in the literature as of yet.
 The application to the eddy current type model is discussed further in the concluding 2 sections.
 There we present an alternative saddle-point formulation for the problem at hand, which might be useful for numerical considerations.
 In fact a similar strategy has led to an efficient numerical treatment of Maxwell's equations (see \cite{Tas07}).
 Moreover, we shall justify the degenerate eddy current model as a regular limit case of non-degenerate problems.
 In the framework presented here, we are thus mathematically justifying that the degenerate eddy current problem is indeed approachable by regular problems so that the maybe-easier-to-solve degenerate parabolic problem leads to an appropriate approximation of the full hyperbolic Maxwell's equations.